 So this winter, especially if you live somewhere cold like Northern Idaho or Calgary, proper and periodic drain cleaning is essential to keep your plumbing functional.

 Whats more, plumbers will notice other issues that you dont know to look for if youre doing the work yourself, such as pipes corroding from the inside.

 Corroding pipes are good candidates to burst in severe cold, and if youre doing all your plumbing work yourself, you may not notice the warning signs like a seasoned plumber would.

 Roofing, especially on second-story houses, is dangerous for the DIY enthusiast.
 It might be tempting to crawl up the ladder and replace a few missing shingles or patch up a leak, but one wrong step could mean a long fall and unnecessary hospital (or funeral) bills.

-Knocking Down a Wall
+Removing a Wall

 A little bit of demolition might sound like fun, especially to teenagers grumbling about being roped into helping with home improvement projects.

 But think twice before you start knocking down that wall to open up the kitchen—its usually more complicated than taking a few swings with a hammer like the Property Brothers are so famous for doing on TV.
 There is trim to take off, studs to carefully remove, and unavoidably a massive mess to clean up afterwards.

 More importantly, there are usually electrical wires, PEX tubing or water pipes, and sometimes gas pipes to work around, and if anything goes wrong you could end up with a very dangerous (or expensive) situation.